Lupin III: The First

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Lupin makes an active choice: instead of just stealing the diary for himself, he decides to help Laetitia escape Lambert's clutches and solve her grandfather's puzzle together.
 He commits to protecting her and uncovering the treasure's true purpose., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, Whiff of death: Lambert activates the Eclipse and its destructive power is demonstrated.
 Laetitia appears lost - taken into the heart of the weapon.
 Lupin has failed to protect her just as he failed to best his grandfather's legacy.
-His gang urges retreat., reveals the protagonist at their lowest point.
+His gang urges retreat., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 81% of the runtime.
 Synthesis: Lupin realizes Professor Bresson built a failsafe into the Eclipse - it can only be fully activated with love, not greed.
 Laetitia is the key, but as its protector, not its victim.
 Lupin devises a plan to save her and destroy the weapon., demonstrating the transformation achieved throughout the journey.